cibeleribeiro/IntroCompTutorial/docs/source/tutorial.rst

-Você abriu a aba do novo projeto
+Você abriu a aba do novo projeto.